Palais Theatre

 1 Lower Esplanade,

-Melbourne,
+Melbourne, VIC 3182

-favorited this theater
+Unfavorite 6 people favorited this theater

 The beautiful Palais Pictures when built had 2,968 seats, and was the third largest theatre in the southern hemisphere, after the State Theatre and Regent Theatre in Melbourne.
-It opened as the Palais Pictures on 11th November 1927 with Janet Gaynor in “Seventh Heaven”
+It opened as the Palais Pictures on 11th November 1927 with Janet Gaynor in “Seventh Heaven”.

 The Palais Pictures is situated on the Lower Esplanade in the Melbourne sea-side suburb of St. Kilda.
 Its two domed towers correspond with that of Luna Park (amusement park) which is next door on its southern side.

-The Palais Pictures retains all its original decor, except for the dress circle external balcony which has been filled in.
-The interior auditorium is almost completely untouched except for an addition to the fly tower, the orchestra pit extended and more dressing rooms to accomodate live theatre.
+The Palais Pictures retains all its original décor, except for the dress circle external balcony which has been filled in.
+The interior auditorium is almost completely untouched except for an addition to the fly tower, the orchestra pit extended and more dressing rooms to accommodate live theatre.
 Some years ago, the public health authorities insisted that a fire exit be installed on the rear of the balcony, on the northern (Palais de Dance) side.
 This reduced the seating capacity to 2,896.
 It was re-named Palais Theatre many years ago.

 Many stars have appeared at the Palais Theatre, including: Harry Belafonte, Eartha Kitt, Gracie Fields, The Seekers, Shirley Bassey, George Shearing, Rolf Harris, Shelley Berman, Ry Cooder, Bette Midler, Debbie Reynolds, Johnny Mathis, Liza Minnelli and Peter Allen.
 The musical “Jesus Christ Superstar” played the Palais Theatre in 1973 and 1976.
 Joan Sutherland appeared with the Australian Opera in “The Merry Widow” in 1979.